Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Open-FinLLMs: Open Multimodal Financial LLMs

-We employ LLaMA3-8B as our backbone model, utilizing a standard language modeling objective~\citep{radford2018improving} to maximize the likelihood of the sequence of tokens in the training data.
-For a given input sequence of tokens: $x=\{x_1, x_2, \cdots, x_k\}$, the model aims to maximize the following probability: $\mathcal{L}(\Theta)=\sum_{i}^k \log P_{\Theta}(x_i|x_1,x_2,\cdots,x_{i-1})$, where $\Theta$ is the parameters of LLaMA3.
-Our pretraining process is powered by the HiPerGator cluster at the University of Florida.
-For distributed training, we utilize the DeepSpeed library across 64 A100 80GB GPUs, arranged in 8 nodes with 8 GPUs each, taking approximately 250 hours for 1 epoch.
-We set the learning rate to $1 \times 10^{-5}$ and apply a cosine learning rate schedule with a weight decay of 0.00001 and a warm-up ratio of 0.05.
-To ensure training stability, we adopt a batch size of $2$ per device.
-We set the maximum sequence length to 8,192 tokens.
+\textbf{Pretraining Details.} We use LLaMA3-8B as the backbone, optimizing the token sequence likelihood with a standard language modeling objective.
+The model maximizes $\mathcal{L}(\Theta) = \sum_{i}^k \log P_{\Theta}(x_i|x_1,\dots,x_{i-1})$ to predict token sequences.
+Distributed training is performed using DeepSpeed on 64 A100 80GB GPUs across 8 nodes, requiring ~250 hours for 1 epoch.
+The learning rate is set to $1 \times 10^{-5}$ with a cosine schedule, weight decay of 0.00001, and a 0.05 warm-up ratio.
+The batch size is 2 per device, with a maximum sequence length of 8,192 tokens.